 If I had one single secret to share, this would be it.
 Hiring a coach has been the single most critical component to success in my endeavor to lose weight.

-I started at 260lbs and managed to lose about 60lbs all by myself, but I still had a long way to go when I hit that number.
-I spent 4 months trying to break through that plateau.
+I started at 260 lbs and managed to lose about 60 lbs all by myself, but I still had a long way to go when I hit that number.
+Then I spent 4 months trying to break through that plateau.
 I tried everything.
 It was a very painful 4 months because I was making the sacrifices, I was putting in the work, I was doing the things I thought I needed to do, but I still couldn’t get the scale to move.
 Every single day I’d step on the scale and want to just give up.

 I was in a mental state where I was literally willing to do anything.
 And I do mean anything.
 I had already built the discipline needed to lose weight.
-I was already over the cravings.
-I was already motivated.
-I was just completely out of ideas — and I knew that if I was going to make any progress I needed to find someone smarter than me who could tell me what to do.
+I was already over the cravings and I was already motivated.
+This was it.
+I was just completely out of ideas, and I knew that if I was going to make any progress I needed to find someone smarter than me who could tell me what to do.

-But in a world where every fat person on the planet’s got advice for you on how to lose weight, and the rest of the world just wants to sell you their weight-loss snake-oil, how in the world do you find someone who can LEGITIMATELY teach you what to do?
+But in a world where every fat person on the planet has got advice for you on how to lose weight, and the rest of the world just wants to sell you their weight loss snake oil, how in the world do you find someone who can LEGITIMATELY teach you what to do?

 That’s how I found Nick.

-Nick explained that the physical activity I was doing was starving my body of energy, since I wasn’t feeding it enough carbs to sustain my workouts.
+Nick explained that the physical activity I was doing was starving my body of energy.
+I wasn’t feeding it enough carbs to sustain my workouts.
 (I had been taught all carbs were bad).
-He also explained the purpose of protein, and walked me through how to balance my nutrients.
-In essence, he taught me about the “IIFYM” approach to eating and weight-loss.
-(I’ve got a whole different post on IIFYM, which you should read here. ) and he looked at my goals and objectives, and helped me decide on a 40/40/20 ratio between carbs, protein, and fat, then he taught me how to plan my meals around those ratios.
+He also explained the purpose of protein and walked me through how to balance my nutrients.
+In essence, he taught me about the IIFYM approach to eating and weight loss.
+(I’ve got a whole different post on IIFYM, which you should read here).
+He looked at my goals and objectives and helped me decide on a 40/40/20 ratio between carbs, protein, and fat.
+Then he taught me how to plan my meals around those ratios.

-The concept of having a “coach” is a universal tool of almost all highly-successful athletes, so it makes sense in weight loss, too.
+The concept of having a “coach” is a universal tool of almost all highly-successful athletes.
+It makes sense in weight loss, too.
 You want someone who has walked your path before to guide you through it.

-Whether you proceed on your own, or with a coach, I strongly recommend that you study up on the science behind body-building.
+Whether or not you proceed on your own, or with a coach, I strongly recommend that you study up on the science behind bodybuilding.
 If you’re sick and tired of fad-dieting, taking weight loss advice from fat people, and weight-loss snake oil, this is where the rubber meets the road in the real world.
-The science behind how body-builders cut fat is the real deal.
+The science behind how bodybuilders cut fat is the real deal.